lucky521/blog/_posts/2017-01-01-metrics-to-evaluate-model.markdown

 Information Retrieval的评价指标包括：MRR，MAP，ERR，NDCG等

-AUC Area under the curve
-MAP Mean average precision
+## MAP Mean average precision

+Mean average precision for a set of queries is the mean of the average precision scores for each query.

+其中，Precision at i is a percentage of correct items among first i recommendations.

-NDCG Normalized Discounted Cumulative Gain
+## NDCG Normalized Discounted Cumulative Gain

 MRR